Auddity/Stat-Tracker-App/README.md

   - Removed logic steps from eventListener
   - Removed logic steps from adding to DOM function, renamed it to updateDOM because that's all it does now.
   - Removed attribute node
-  - Critical logic now takes place in updating the player data funciton.
+  - Critical logic now takes place in updating the player data function.
     - Find if name exists, if it does map over stored array, update value in player object.
     - otherwise adds a new player.